What is CapEx in Commercial Real Estate?

 Capital expenditure or "CapEx" are the funds used to acquire, upgrade or repair the property.
 It also includes the acquisition of equipment for said property.
 An expenditure is considered a CapEx if it is a new purchase or extends the life of the property.
 For example, fixing the roof, installing a furnace or painting the building.

-Unlike operational expenditure, or "OpEx," which s fully tax deductible in the year it is incurred, CapEx needs to be capitalized when it's incurred.
-In accounting, that means it must be added to the balance sheet as an asset, then it is expensed by spreading the fixed costs over the useful life of the property using depreciation.
+Unlike operational expenditure, or "OpEx," which is fully tax deductible in the year it is incurred, CapEx needs to be capitalized when it's incurred.
+In accounting, that means it must be added to the balance sheet as an asset, then expensed by spreading the fixed costs over the useful life of the property using depreciation.
 However, if the CapEx maintains the property in its current condition, the cost is deducted in the year of the expense.

 It is important to calculate and account for current and future CapEx when calculating property value.
-Understanding this is also important for when a property owner calculates rent.
-If CapEx is not accounted for or miscalculated, the rent charged could end up being too low.
+Understanding this is also important when a property owner calculates rent.
+If CapEx is not accounted for or is miscalculated, the rent charged could end up being too low.
 This can lead to losses and negative cash flows for a property owner.